Author’s note: I’d like to give a shout out to my anonymous donor. Thank you so much for your support!

 Too bad he didn’t intend to attack head on.

 Jariad’s antlers stood out from the crowd, moving to the forefront to speak with him, but Yo Ling ignored him.
 Unless it was Bastard Liu across the way, he had nothing to say.
-Turning to his strongest Transcendent, he took a moment to appreciate its elegance, power give form.
+Turning to his strongest Transcendent, he took a moment to appreciate its elegance, power given form.
 A hulking creature with the head of a stag and the arms of a gorilla, it towered above him on two hooved feet, its taut muscles and dense fur near impossible to pierce.
 With no preamble, he ordered it to charge and off it went, roaring in bestial rage as stone and dirt rose in its wake, moving on hoof and hand with head lowered, its barbed antlers a sight to behold, gleaming white and soon-to-be dripping with blood.

 Ignoring all the buildings, it ran headlong towards the barricades with reckless abandon, shrugging off arrows and stones as it picked up speed, shaking the ground with every step.
 As it closed the distance, Yo Ling watched Jariad give a signal, and in response, a piddling few Spiritual Weapons shot out to strike the Transcendent, each one caught by the bramble of antlers.
 Bounding over the last few meters, it struck the barricade head-first with a resounding boom, crashing through wood, bone, and flesh in an explosion of blood and gore.